bucket-dao/bucket-program/README.md

 ## Respository overview

 * `cli/`
-  * interact with the deployed bucket program via the CLI instead of the UI.
+  * Interact with the deployed bucket program via the CLI instead of the UI.
 There is 1-1 mapping between on-chain instructions and CLI commands.
-There rae also some extra utility functions to help surface data currently stored on-chain, e.g. view bucket PDA attributes, see a users parsed ATAs, etc.
+There are also some extra utility functions to help surface data currently stored on-chain, e.g. view bucket PDA attributes, see a user's parsed ATAs, etc.

 * `programs/`
-  * folder containing all on-chain programs.
+  * Folder containing all on-chain programs.
 We only deploy the bucket-program program.
-They pyth program is purely for localnet testing since pyth's oracle price feeds are not available locaally.
+The pyth program is purely for localnet testing since pyth's oracle price feeds are not available locally.

 * `scripts/`
-  * various bash scripts to make common actions easier such as setting up a dev environment, copying IDLs, deploying a program, etc.
+  * Various bash scripts to make common actions easier such as setting up a dev environment, copying IDLs, deploying a program, etc.

 * `sdk/`
   * The package that allows you to easily interact with a deployed bucket program.
 There is a 1-1 mapping between SDK functions and on-chain instructions.
-The SDK is beneficial because it abstacts away a lot of complexity of finding addresses, building transactions, and more.
+The SDK is beneficial because it abstracts away a lot of complexity of finding addresses, building transactions, and more.

 * `tests/`
-  * the directory containing code and helperss to test the end-to-end functionality of the bucket program.
+  * The directory containing code and helpers to test the end-to-end functionality of the bucket program.
 These tests are a great way to understand how the bucket program works + how to interact with the program.

 ## Rust Crates